couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

 Except where noted, ***all properties should be considered implementation details and hidden from the user*** (made `private` or equivalent).

-### NodeIdentifier

-Immutable value object.
-Identifies a specific node within a Couchbase cluster.

-An implementation that does not support targeting a specific node may omit this component.

-#### Properties

-* `hostname` String.
-Name of the machine hosting the node.
-* `managerPort` int.
-Port where the manager service is listening.

 ### HttpTarget

 Immutable value object.